armaanshah96/tw-na-internship-project/readme.md

 and paste it into the ".gitignore" file.
 - Then run DemoApplication.

-##Adding env variables to IntelliJ
+### 4. Add env variables to IntelliJ
 - click on edit configurations
 - Make sure to select springboot -> DemoApplication
 - Go to environment variables and click "Edit Environment Variables'
 - Then add Heroku ConfigVars

-Note: Make sure to add all of the key and value variables.
+Note: Make sure to add all the key and value variables.

-###After adding evn variables
+#### After adding env variables
 - scroll down to "on update action" and set it to "Update classes and resources"
 - scroll down to "on frame deactivation" and set it to "Update classes and resources"
 - Then on "Active profiles" type "local"
 - Click on "Apply" and "Ok"

-##Create test table to make sure backend and database are connected
+### 5. Create test table to make sure backend and database are connected
 - On the DemoApplication file, under the "Run" method.
 Include the following code:
 ```bash
 String sql = "CREATE TABLE test(Your First Name) (name int)";